Get started using your Temple Outlook 365 email account.

 It's a good idea to regularly check your Junk E-mail folder to determine if you wish to keep any of the messages flagged as spam.
 If you see a message that is not spam:

-- Outlook: Right-click on the message, select Junk, then Not Junk and finally OK to trust the email address.
+- Outlook Desktop Client: Go to the Junk Email folder, right-click on the message, and select Not junk.
 The message will be moved to your Inbox and placed at the date and time it was received.

-- Outlook Web App (tumail.temple.edu): Right-click on the message, select Mark as not junk and then select either to report or not report it to Microsoft.
+- Outlook on the Web (tumail.temple.edu): Go to the Junk Email folder, right-click on the message, and select Mark as not junk.
 The message will be moved to your Inbox and placed at the date and time it was received.

 See ITS Phishing page to learn more about how to identify and report suspicious email messages.